andriescoetsee/Docs/README.md

 ![](/images/files_picture_small.png)

-## Here you will find an overview of concepts and learnings that I picked-up on the way....
+### Here you will find an overview of concepts and learnings that I picked-up on the way....

 ---

 ### [Kaggle: My first competition](https://kaggle.com/)
 ![](/images/kaggle_2.png)
-* I'm using a simple ML algorithm to try out Kaggle's competition platform.
+* I'm using the XGBoost ML algorithm to try out Kaggle's competition platform.
 * This is still WIP......watch this space....